ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

-# Function reference
+# Function Reference

 ## count {#agg_function-count}

 Counts the number of rows.

 ```
-count()
+count(expr)
 ```

-ClickHouse supports the `COUNT(DISTINCT ...)` syntax sugar.
-The behavior of this construction depends on the [count_distinct_implementation](../../operations/settings/settings.md#settings-count_distinct_implementation) setting.
-It defines which of the `uniq*` functions is used to perform the operation.

-A `SELECT count() FROM table` query is not optimized, because the number of entries in the table is not stored separately.
-It selects some small column from the table and count the number of values in it.
+**Parameters**

+The function can take zero or one parameter.

+- If the function is called without parameters it counts the number of rows.
+The `count()` syntax is a ClickHouse-specific implementation.
+The most other DBMS suggest `COUNT(*)` usage.
+- If the [expression](../syntax.md#syntax-expressions) is passed, then the function counts how many times this expression returned not null.
+If the expression returns a value of the [Nullable](../../data_types/nullable.md) data type, then the result of `count` stays not `Nullable`.
+The function returns 0 if all the expressions returned `NULL`.

 **Returned value**

 - Number of rows.
 Type: [UInt64](../../data_types/int_uint.md).

+**Details**

+ClickHouse supports the `COUNT(DISTINCT ...)` syntax.
+The behavior of this construction depends on the [count_distinct_implementation](../../operations/settings/settings.md#settings-count_distinct_implementation) setting.
+It defines which of the [uniq*](#agg_function-uniq) functions is used to perform the operation.
+By default the [uniqExact](#agg_function-uniqexact) function.

+A `SELECT count() FROM table` query is not optimized, because the number of entries in the table is not stored separately.
+It chooses some small column from the table and count the number of values in it.

 **Examples**